What better way to obtain ideas for your blog than straight from the horse’s mouth?

 “While there is no strict guideline on how often to post, two times a week is a powerful frequency if you’re able to be consistent.
 That said, working within the confines of your time and resources is most optimal, which means retaining a frequency you can keep for the long-term.”

-Usually, this would be in the first H2 of the post.
+Usually, this would be in the first H2 of the post or within the introduction.

 Then, we examine the questions the reader may have after reading this and how we can further support the topic.
 For this, I would consider the following H2s: